top of page

 Outcomes

 The Celine Frere Research Group has delivered 30 applied research projects about koala health and distribution for local and state government as well as NGOs.
-We welcome engagement with environmental consultants and others working in the sector.
-Get in touch!
+The lab welcomes engagement with environmental consultants and others working in the sector.

 201121_Koala_SpringCk_©CNZdenek_19_wm.jpg